-Fishery monitoring will be conducted by DFO and the First Nations under Fisheries Agreements if applicable.
-First Nations keep records of harvest and provide catch information to DFO in a variety of formats.
-If a commercial vessel is used for fishing under this licence, First Nations are asked to provide information respecting the species and quantity of fish harvested by the vessel to the DFO Catch Reporting Officer within 24 hours of the landing of fish harvested from that vessel.
+Fishery monitoring will be conducted by DFO and the First Nations under Fisheries by the vessel to the DFO Catch Reporting Officer within 24 hours of the landing of fish harvested from that vessel.
 With respect to timing of catch reports, First Nations are requested to report as follows: by the end of each month between April 1 and May 14; weekly (Wednesdays) between May 15 and October 31 inclusive; and at the end of each month between November 1 and March 31.